avidbrandy/HKtraffic/README.md

 # HKtraffic
-This repository if for scraping the data posted to https://www.immd.gov.hk daily regarding travelers entering and leaving Hong Kong.
+This repository is for scraping the data posted to https://www.immd.gov.hk daily regarding travelers entering and leaving Hong Kong.

 This project uses a Postgresql database and Django.
 There is a config.ini file to connect to the database, as well as to utilize proxies if desired.